One 4–5 pound chicken, cut up

 2 medium garlic cloves, smashed

-4 sprigs fresh parsley with stems, plus more as garnish
+4 sprigs fresh parsley with stems, plus more chopped parsley leaves for garnish

 1 bay leaf